asweeney99/harec_quiz/README.md

 Python 3.9.X

 You need the Python programming language on your computer, specifically release 3.9.X where X is any release number.
 While other Python versions might also work, they haven't been specifically tested.
 You can download Python 3.9.16 [here](https://www.python.org/downloads/).
-You can follow the detailed instructions to download Python [here](https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html).
+You can follow the detailed instructions on how to download Python [here](https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html).

 ## Download source code